ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 ## Defining inputs

-The `[Input]` annotation or the `.Input` extension method, can be used to combine arguments in a input object.
+The `[Input]` annotation or the `.Input()` extension method can combine arguments in an input object.

-By default all parameters of a method are combined into a input object and a argument is added.
+By default, all method parameters are combined into a single input object.

 <ExampleTabs>
 <ExampleTabs.Annotation>